cnelson87/GruntES6/README.md

 ## Grunt Tasks

-- `grunt build`   : Compile, concat, and minify the CSS and JS, and copy assets.
-Outputs to production 'public' folder.
+- `grunt build` : Default task packages all files for delivery to staging or production, and outputs to a 'public' folder.
+Copies all static assets, lints and compiles javascript, lints and compiles SASS, optimizes JS and CSS
-- `grunt run`     : Runs build:dev, connect, and watch tasks.
-Outputs to development 'local' folder.
+- `grunt run` : Same as default grunt task minus JS and CSS optimization, and outputs to a 'local' folder.
+Runs a local static server with automatic live-reloading, watches all files for changes.

 ## NPM scripts

 - `npm run build` : npm script alias for `grunt build`
 - `npm start` : npm script alias for `grunt run`